ashkue/aws-default-cleaner/README.md

 Currently this tool supports two operations: `discover` and `delete`.

-- `discover` command searches for default VPCs in the AWS account and outputs VPC ids (no objects deleted)
+- `discover` command searches for default VPCs and other resources in the AWS account and outputs ids (no objects deleted)
-- `delete` command tries to delete default VPCs and associated subnets and internet gateways
+- `delete` command tries to delete default VPCs and associated Subnets, Internet Gateways, Route Tables, Network ACLs and Security Groups

 Example:
 ``` shell